-Wellbeing is an integral part of our efforts for nurturing a caring environment, one that supports the overall wellbeing and happiness of our people, taking a comprehensive approach and focusing on three pillars that will enable us to safeguard our greatest asset and unlock our full potential:
+The Health & Well-being of our people is an integral part of our efforts for nurturing a caring environment, one that supports the overall well-being and happiness of our people, taking a comprehensive approach and focusing on three pillars that will enable us to safeguard our greatest asset and unlock our full potential:

-- promoting a caring, supportive, and collaborative culture.
-One that actively promotes and contributes to wellbeing, mental resilience and addressing/preventing stress and burnout - helping our people be stronger themselves (physical, mental, social & emotional) - everyone helps each other collective responsibility to be stronger and more capable; creating a sense of belonging and ensuring all our people are engaged.
+- Promoting a caring, supportive, and collaborative culture.
+One that actively promotes and contributes to well-being, mental resilience and addressing/preventing stress and burnout - Helping our people be stronger themselves (physical, mental, social, financial) - Everyone helps each other collective responsibility to be stronger and more capable; creating a sense of belonging and ensuring all our people are engaged.

-In 2023 we continued investing in programmes and schemes including but not limited to:
+In 2024 we continued investing in programmes and schemes including but not limited to:

-- Awareness and educational workshops focused on taking care of our physical health. - Offered 12 additional days off to disconnect as part of the various schemes we have in place: We never miss a public holiday, August-free Fridays 4-day week, in the month of August), Employee Appreciation Day; - Adopting to evolving labour laws to ensure continuous compliance and going above and beyond the provisions of statutory law in relation to days that our people are entitled to leave (Maternity, Paternity, Parental, Caring, flexible working arrangements for work-life balance); - Offered opportunities for human connection by organising more than 30+ actions as part of our CSR commitment and our efforts to educate and inform all of our people about various issues, while contributing to great causes (for example, participation in marathons, GT Concert for a good cause, participation in Pride, awareness session with ACCEPT, yoga sessions, GT Fun Day).
+- Awareness and educational workshops focused on taking care of our selves - Offered 11 additional days off to disconnect as part of the various schemes we have in place: We never miss a public holiday, August-free Fridays 4-day week, in the month of August), Employee Appreciation Day - Adopting of evolving labour laws to ensure continuous compliance and going above and beyond the provisions of statutory law in relation to days that our people are entitled to leave (Maternity, Paternity, Parental, Caring, flexible working arrangements for work-life balance) - Offered opportunities for human connection by organising more than 30+ actions as part of our CSR commitment and our efforts to educate and inform all of our people about various issues, while contributing to great causes (for example, participation in marathons, GT Bingo night to raise funds for a good cause, participation in the 2024 Pride march, awareness session by ADD-ADHD Cyprus, awareness session by PASYKAF, yoga sessions, etc)

-Internal initiatives for communication:
+Internal initiatives for communication

-- Six internal leadership meetings between our Managers and Senior Managers with the CEO. - In October 2023 we also introduced our monthly internal newsletter "The P&C Corner" which provides all colleagues with the latest news and updates of the firm. - In 2023 we also created internal alerts to welcome and introducing our new joiners.
+- Internal leadership meetings between our Managers and Senior Managers with the CEO - Quality meetings with Assistant Managers up and Head of Quality and partner per service line - Internal meetings between CEO and all colleagues for strategic matters - Throughout 2024 we circulated our internal monthly newsletter "The P&C Corner", providing all colleagues with the latest news and updates of the Firm. - Throughout the year we continued circulating internal alerts to welcome and introducing our new joiners